plasmadancom/CTRL-HAT/README.md

 There are number of solutions:

 1. Separate CTRL HAT from Raspberry Pi, try our [HAT RACK](https://plasmadan.com/hatrack) boards!
-2. Use an elevated socket, eg Samtec ESQ-120-12-L-D ([available here](https://www.toby.co.uk/board-to-board-pcb-connectors/254mm-sockets/esq-samtec-254mm-elevated-dual-row-socket-strip-2.29mm-contact-11.05mm-profile-12/ESQ-120-12-L-D/))
-3. Add a suitable insulating material over the PoE pins
+2. Add a suitable insulating material over the PoE pins
-4. Use a [PoE HAT](https://www.raspberrypi.org/products/poe-hat/) with CTRL HAT
+3. Use a [PoE HAT](https://www.raspberrypi.org/products/poe-hat/) with CTRL HAT
-5. Remove the PoE pins from the Raspberry Pi (not always ideal)
+4. Remove the PoE pins from the Raspberry Pi (not always ideal)
-6. Simply don't use relay CH0
+5. Simply don't use relay CH0

 ## Mechanical